 The Indian subcontinent is a peninsula that juts southward from the rest of Asia like an enormous arrowhead.
-The subcontinent is a self-contained landmass because it is separated from the rest of Asia by the enormous Himalayan Mountains.
-While it is a distinct landmass, the Indian subcontinent is not large enough to be considered a continent.
-Our study of the Indian subcontinent will also include the mountainous nations of Pakistan, Nepal, Bhutan, and Bangladesh.
-The region also includes Sri Lanka, an island nation off the southern coast of India.
+The Himalayan Mountains separate the subcontinent from the rest of Asia.
+The first three letters of the word tell us that while it is a distinct landmass, the subcontinent of India is not large enough to be considered a continent.

 The Indian subcontinent is part of a tectonic plate that has been moving for more than 200 million years.
-The plate was once attached to Africa, Australia and Antarctica.
-It separated and collided with Asia 50 million years ago.
-The land rippled up as the two landmasses met.
-That rippling is ongoing and is expected to continue for the next several million years.
-The land that was pushed skyward became the Himalayas, the world’s highest mountain range.
+The plate was once attached to Africa, Australia and Antarctica, but it separated and began a slow collision with Asia 50 million years ago.

 When the two landmasses met, the terrain was forced upward to create the Himalayas.
 Scientists believe the Himalayas are likely to continue rising for the next several million years.
 Many of the peaks that make up the Himalayan mountains tower more than five miles above sea level, making them the world’s tallest mountain chain.
 Himalaya means “home of snow” because the tallest peaks of the mountain range are always capped with snow.